What to expect

-We’ll be in touch the week of the course with instructions for connecting and additional information.
+We’ll be in touch the week of the workshop with instructions for connecting and additional information.
 Please remember to set a reminder for yourself, and adjust for your timezone.
 Tickets are non-refundable, but we may be able to transfer your ticket to another student if there is a wait list.

 These are the supplies that Suhita recommends, but feel free to use what you have on hand!